The Manager's Handbook is also available below by chapter.

 - Do NOT make requests directly to the Bloomington Facilities manager.

-- The Registrar will coordinate the scheduling of the gym rentals.
-BYSC will be charged by the City and will include these costs in your invoice.
+- Club staff will coordinate the scheduling of the gym rentals.
+The Club will be charged by the City and will include these costs and pass along to your team to pay.

 Subject Line of Email: Gym Request – U14C1 Boys